Easy Yeast Roll Biscuits (+Video)

 - 5 cups all purpose flour, divided use

 - 1/2 cup salted butter (1 stick), melted (plus more for brushing baked rolls with)

 - Place sugar, salt, 2 cups of flour, and yeast in a large mixing bowl.

-- Cut in shortening with a long tined fork.
+- Cut in shortening with a long tined fork or pastry cutter.

 - Add eggs, beating lightly with fork before stirring them in.

 - Add remaining flour, melted butter, and water.

 - Stir together well.
 Mixture will look like a lumpy blob.